 “So who is a humanitarian?” she quipped.
 Maybe it was my lack of self-confidence that made me break out in barely visible sweat.
-Maybe that was also what made me imagine a smirk on that five year old’s face. ‘’Well..er..’’
+Maybe that was also what made me imagine a smirk on that five-year-old’s face. ‘’Well..er..’’
 I began before I was saved by her mother’s interjection. ‘’Time for bed, young lady!’’

 They lend their voices in the fight or mission to curb violence, abuse, poverty, disease, hunger, discrimination, injustice, persecution, oppression and any other reprehensible act.
-Humanitarians are open to lending their skills and knowledge to causes in every nook and cranny of the globe and with the advent of technology, they may do so from the comfort of their homes!
+Humanitarians are open to lending their skills and knowledge to causes in every nook and cranny of the globe.
+And with the advent of technology, they may do so from the comfort of their homes!

 Can we imagine a world where no one does anything for another?
 Is that even possible?
-I like to think being humanitarian comes natural for you and me.
+I like to think being humanitarian comes naturally for you and me.
 Some people, though, are braver and more determined in this quest to touch lives.
-They leave all that is familiar and launch out into the unknown for weeks and years; they learn new languages, new cultures just so as to be able to give of themselves to strangers who may never really regard them warmly as friends.
+They leave all that is familiar and launch out into the unknown for weeks and years; they learn new languages, and new cultures just to be able to give of themselves to strangers who may never really regard them warmly as friends.
 Resolute in their goal to bring the plight of the marginalized to the attention of the international community, they campaign and advocate for justice and for change.
 They are at the forefront of projects and initiatives that strategize on how to provide unique solutions to problems in diverse communities.
 They are almost always at the mercy of terrorists, wars and other natural and man-made disasters, but still, they do what they do wholeheartedly.

 What has made them more ‘’human’’ than other humans?
-I have asked myself this question severally and have always met my own silence intertwined with a deep awe.
+I have asked myself this question severally and have always met my own silence intertwined with deep awe.
 In my opinion, these are the ones that deserve our admiration and applause; and the ones we should emulate.
 And if we emulate them?
 The universe guarantees us that ripples of our kindness will reach much further than we thought and outlive us.